We are getting The Job Done: 2021 Results

 - Level of Excellence Award (LOE).
 A 5-Star LOE is awarded annually to MOAA’s “best” Chapters as determined by a myriad of criteria.
 A 4-Star LOE is awarded to above average Chapters based on these same criteria.
 Scoring is both subjective and objective.
 Objective scoring is easily determined using such criteria as percentage of Chapter members who are also MOAA National members, renewal rates, having an individual in the Personal Affairs position, etc. Subjective ratings are more difficult to define.
 Nevertheless, Chapters with significant community involvement/support; Chapters who implement new ideas which help members, Veterans, and the Armed Services; and Chapters involved in supporting legislative initiatives at all levels seem to fare the best.
 We must have been doing things well as we have received a 5-Star award for the last 10 out of 11 years and our off-year was a 4-Star.

 - Communications Award.
 We were the recipient of MOAA’s Marvin J. Harris Communications Award for both our Newsletter (E-CONNECT) and our Web site.
 Receiving these awards also contributed to the Chapter receiving the 5-Star LOE award noted above.
-Col Pete Wilkinson and CDR Walter Rey are the respective POCs for these activities (in 2020).
+CDR Walter Rey are the respective POCs for these activities (in 2021).

 - Fairfield County Veterans Stand Down.
-This Stand Down was scheduled for May 2020 at the Fairfield County Fairgrounds in Lancaster, Ohio.
+This Stand Down was re-scheduled for May 2021 at the Fairfield County Fairgrounds in Lancaster, Ohio but was cancelled due to covid19 concerns.
 There were 125 Veterans expected to receive services (110 men & 15 women).
 A primary focus of this Stand Down was the homeless and those at-risk of becoming homeless.
 All Veterans receive services such as legal aid, medical screening, clothing, food, as well as numerous other services.
 LTC Joe Machado is the Chapter POC for this Program.

 - Honor Flight Columbus.
 The mission of Honor Flight Columbus is to honor our nation’s senior Veterans with a trip to Washington, D.C. to visit their war memorials at no cost to them.
 They can share their stories for the benefit of future generations; and celebrate their homecoming, affirming their allegiance and service to our country.
 The flight is free to the Veteran; however, there is a cost of approximately $65,000 per flight.
 Costs include fuel, gate fees for airline, select salaries, food/snacks, motor coaches, Park Police escort (in DC), commemorative T-shirt, and administrative costs such as printing and postage.
 LTC Joe Machado is a member of the Honor Flight Columbus Board of Directors, which manages School and Community Outreach Speakers for Honor Flight Columbus and is the Chapter POC for the Program.
 There were eight flights scheduled from Columbus in 2020 carrying a total of over 900 Veterans; these were cancelled due to the coronavirus.